-I. Before the account becoming NPA (Especially Mentioned A/c)
+- I. Before the account becoming NPA [Special Mention A/c (SMA)] - a.

-- a.
 Close monitoring for compliance of sanction terms to maintain asset quality. - b.
 Reminders to be sent promptly whenever irregularities are observed. - c.
 To recover overdues quickly to ensure account does not slip to NPA category - d.
 Periodic inspection of the unit and charged assets along with analysis of financial data. - e.
 To restructure the dues before accounts become NPAs.
 Remedial action includes enhancement of moratorium period, funding of interest, and deferment of installments. - II.
 After the account becoming NPA following measure to be initiated for recovering Bank's dues.
 The following means have to be effectively pursued for resolution of NPAs. - a.
 Appropriation of liquid securities (TDR, shares, margin money etc.) and pledged goods, to reduce outstanding - b.
 Disposal of other securities, with the co-operation of borrowers. - c.
-Compromise settlement of dues through negotiation - d.
+Compromise settlement of dues through negotiation ii.
+Quantitative Disclosures:- a.
+The total gross credit exposures is:

+- d.
 Re-calling the advance - e.
 Filing suit in Court- Execution of decree - f.
 Lastly, after all the chances of recovery of dues are exhausted, we may resort to writing off of the balance dues.
 All these means have to be effectively pursued for resolution of NPAs.